 23. Hershey’s Special Dark

 Man Hershey’s makes a good mixed chocolate Halloween bag.
-Their dark chocolate Special, which is slightly sweeter than most dark chocolates.
-Just really enjoyable.
+Their dark chocolate Special, which is slightly sweeter than most dark chocolates, is really enjoyable.

 22. Mr. Goodbar